-How does the school culture promote a shared sense of agency and responsibility among educators and learners?

-How does the school ensure educators and learners understand that learning from mistakes is an important part of intellectual and personal growth?

-How does the school employ norms and protocols that support respectful discourse, including diverse perspectives, experimentation, innovation, and a disposition to listen well and learn from others?

-How does the school emphasize the importance of persistence and opportunities for revision of student work?
+- How does the school culture promote a shared sense of agency and responsibility among educators and learners? - How does the school ensure educators and learners understand that learning from mistakes is an important part of intellectual and personal growth? - How does the school employ norms and protocols that support respectful discourse, including diverse perspectives, experimentation, innovation, and a disposition to listen well and learn from others? - How does the school emphasize the importance of persistence and opportunities for revision of student work? - In what other ways does the school align to this Principle?